 Preformed drip edge can be made of aluminum, galvanized steel or copper.
 Though there are many shapes of drip edge available, it is important to use a product which does not hinder water from running off the roof.

-At the eaves, the drip edge should be installed before the eave protection membrane.
+At the eaves, apply metal drip edge over underlayment or directly to the deck.
 At the rake, the drip edge is installed over the underlay.

 The above figure shows the correct application of the drip edge.
 The drip edge should be nailed centered in the top surface every 8 to 10 inches.